Identifying regions of importance in wall-bounded turbulence through explainable deep learning: Methods

 { } { } { } { Here $ \lvert q' \lvert $ is the number of nonzero structures and $h_x$ a mask function which converts the binary space of $q'$ into the space of the input of the model.
 Then, the LIME equation is solved using linear regression, with very low errors of the order of $(f-g)^2 = \mathcal{O}(10^{-7})$.}

 {In the context of wall-bounded turbulence, the importance of the Reynolds-stress structures is the focus of our analysis.
 Thus, a mask function is defined to map from the original space into the space of the structures.
 For each instantaneous field, a total of $2\lvert Q\lvert + 2048$ different coalitions is used in the kernel-SHAP method, where $\lvert Q\lvert$ is typically around 150 in the channel case.
 Note that these coalitions are selected randomly, as a representative sample of all the possible coalitions (which would be a computationally intractable problem).
 Then, the importance of each structure is calculated as its influence on the predictions, where the absent structure of each coalition is substituted by a region of zero fluctuations.
+Besides this, we also considered two additional cases: one where, instead of replacing the structure with a region of zero fluctuations, we scaled down the $u$ and $v$ fluctuations such that they are 5\% below the threshold to be considered a Q event, while making $w=0$.
+In the second case, we scaled $u$ and $v$ as in the previous case, but left $w$ unchanged.
+In both cases the results and trends were qualitatively the same as when all the fluctuations are set to zero, and the main conclusions of this work were confirmed.
 The final SHAP of each structure is calculated as an average of the importance scores from all the coalitions where it was considered.
 To calculate the importance, the mean-squared error of the prediction is used as the output of the model $f$.
 The employed workflow is summarized in Figure~\ref{fig:shap_procedure}.}

 {The SHAP values represent, in a unique and quantitative manner, the contribution that a single coherent structure has on the mean-squared error of the prediction.
 The most relevant structures are those with a higher absolute value, while a low absolute value is related to the less relevant structures.
 It is important to note that, as stated above, to calculate the SHAP value of a particular structure many different coalitions are considered, where different combinations of structures are present in the field.
 This enables taking into account a wide range of interactions among structures, emulating a number of inter-structure interactions present in wall-bounded turbulent flows.}